Sign up for our monthly newsletter

 - The yarns lay next to each other, so your gauge remains in tact but the fabric you knit is actually thinner than if you used a yarn that is as thick as it is wide (ie round).
 It's like knitting with tape yarn.
 And because the two strands move to wherever they fit the most comfortably the twists and turns that occur during knitting don't create as much bulk and dimension as a tape yarn would.
-I have found that I really appreciate this thinner fabric for a spring or summer knit like the Gemini above.
+I have found that I really appreciate this thinner fabric for a spring or summer knit like the Gemini I'm wearing under my cardigan in the photo above.

 The biggest pro in my experience has been the drape of the fabric (ie. how it behaves and looks when it hangs or moves).
 I'm particularly happy with the drape in this Gemini shirt which is a result of my first point about achieving a thinner fabric.
 The drape that this Sweetgeorgia Silk Merino Lace achieves in a double strand is just killer!
 Definitely something to consider (ie swatch) if you're humming and hawing between a double stranded fingering vs single strand of DK or light worsted - or any substitution using this technique.
 I have to confess I'm more of a 'start knitting and see how it goes' kinda gal - but swatching is never a bad idea.

 Lastly, if you're knitting with a hand dyed yarn you can knit with two stands of a finer yarn to arrive at a bulkier weight and avoid pooling by joining the two strands at different points in the colourway (Not to say there aren't ways to do this when knitting with a single strand.)
-Last month when I test knit this Moonstone Cloche by Abbye Dhal in two strands of Malabrigo sock yarn.
-There are greens, reds and purples in this colourway but they didn't pool at all - although I was less on top of where the two strands joined in the colourway when I picked up stitches for the crown.
+Last month I test knit this Moonstone Cloche by Abbye Dhal in two strands of Malabrigo sock yarn.
+There are greens, reds and purples in this colourway and there was no pooling to be seen - although I was less on top of where the two strands joined when I picked up stitches for the crown.

 Also, I suspect that there might be an economic benefit to knitting some yarns in this way in terms of gaining yardage or avoiding buying too many skeins ie. if you know you'll have half a skien left over when knitting your garment with a DK weight yarn you can eliminate the "waste" (I have so many unused half-skeins!!!) by buying one skein of fingering weight yarn to divide into two and knit in a double strand (instead of two full skeins).